mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 A. She can choose to file Single or as a Qualifying surviving spouse (QSS) wrong
 B. Qualifying surviving spouse (QSS)
-C. **She can choose to file Married Filing Jointly OR Married Filing Separately. correct**
+C. She can choose to file Married Filing Jointly OR Married Filing Separately. correct
 D. Married Filing Jointly.

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 48% of students.

 Correct Answer Explanation for C: